 Conflict and poverty mean children in Rakhine State struggle to access quality education.
-The project works through a consortium of faith-based development agencies, and is supported by the Australian Government through the Australian Humanitarian Partnership (AHP) and the Australian NGO Cooperation Program (ANCP).
+The project is supported by the Australian Government through the Australian NGO Cooperation Program (ANCP).

 In Myanmar, your work focuses on supporting children with disabilities to go to school, making sure no child is excluded from education, and safeguarding children from danger.